ReinhardtGreyling/ReinhardtGreyling/README.md

 - 🌱 I love working with Javascript.
 - 🤔 Building React Projects at the moment.
-- 🧠 Starting to scrape the surface of machine learning...
+- 🧠 Starting to scrape the surface of machine learning....